-- Schools must not accept a study tour without consulting the international education division of the department.
-Schools do not need to consult the Department when hosting visits from their sister schools as these are not considered study tours.
+- Schools must not accept a study tour without consulting the department.
+Schools do not need to consult the department when hosting visits from their sister schools as these are not considered study tours.

-- Schools must advise the department prior to hosting a study tour and sign an agreement when hosting each study tour group.
-The agreement is facilitated by the Department and includes:
+Schools must advise the department prior to hosting a study tour and sign an agreement when hosting each study tour group.
+The agreement is facilitated by the department and includes:

 - information on the services required to be provided by all parties

-- the responsibility for the safety and wellbeing of overseas students within school hours and out of school hours
+- the responsibility for the safety and wellbeing of overseas students within school hours and out of school hours.

-- Schools must manage unexpected issues and emergencies, including providing crisis management and 24 hours emergency contact.
+Schools must manage unexpected issues and emergencies, including providing crisis management and 24 hours emergency contact.

-- Schools are requested to provide feedback to the Department on study tours they host and on accredited study tour operators so that the Department can continue to improve the study tours program and the support offered to schools.
+Schools are requested to provide feedback to the department on study tours they host and on accredited study tour operators so that the department can continue to improve the study tours program and the support offered to schools.

 A study tour is a fee-for service short-term inbound educational program ranging from 1 day to 4 weeks for overseas students for which fees are prescribed in Ministerial Order 819.
 Study tours allow groups of overseas students to have a rich educational and cultural exchange in a Victorian government school.
 The experience incorporates a combination of English language learning, themed study, classroom integration, cultural exchange, buddy program, and edutourism excursions study tours are different to reciprocal student visits from a sister school partnership and the international student program, which are governed by separate policies.